 -

 Stage 160 minsAs SEND demand grows, schools must adapt existing estates to create inclusive, future-ready environments.
-This panel session will highlight scalable, affordable design approaches that integrate SEND provision, enhance wellbeing, and embed inclusion within mainstream education.Chairperson
+This panel session will explore how existing school buildings and campuses can be adapted and reconfigured; and highlight scalable, affordable design and estate strategies that unlock latent capacity, support inclusion and wellbeing, and enable schools to accommodate SEND provision in a way that is flexible, sustainable and future-ready.Chairperson

 -